-Important Dates for the lamelyng family
+Early History of the lamelyng family

 This web page shows only a small excerpt of our lamelyng research.
 Another 137 words (10 lines of text) covering the years 1341, 1455, 1487, 1510 and 1600 are included under the topic Early lamelyng History in all our PDF Extended History products and printed products wherever possible.